MicrosoftDocs/SupportArticles-docs/support/windows-client/deployment/bitlocker-not-enabled-usb-drive-not-found.md

 ---
 # BitLocker could not be enabled when USB drive is not found

-This article provides a resolution for the issue that BitLocker could not be enabled,  when USB drive is not found.
+This article provides a resolution to an issue where BitLocker could not be enabled when USB drive is not found.

 _Original product version:_ &nbsp; Windows Server 2012 R2, Windows 7 Service Pack 1
 _Original KB number:_ &nbsp; 2732377